Treating Tapeworm Infections Naturally During Pregnancy

 It is best to try to prevent tapeworm infection during pregnancy.

-There are a couple ways to reduce your risk of becoming infected:
+There are a couple of ways to reduce your risk of becoming infected:

 - Practice good hygiene by washing your hands frequently and thoroughly, especially when working with raw meat.